 Things to Know About the Leg Muscles

 Lunges and squats are incredibly versatile exercises.
-Be careful with knees, ankles and position.
+Be careful with knees, ankles, and position.
 Be extra careful with plate loaded exercises.
 Exercises with a heavy bar across your neck increase the pressure on the joints.
 Any error in the movement and you can hurt your fragile back.
-You probably want to keep your back healthy for walking, living, and stuff.
+You probably want to keep your back healthy for things like walking, living, and stuff.

 Lunges: Push through the ground, through the ground like you pushing the ground away from you.
 Foot flat and driving through the heel activating your butt.